119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 • Used Vehicle Information Package (UVIP): Required for private sales in Ontario; it includes the car’s history and lien info.

-• Clean and Empty Car: Remove all personal belongings and give the car a quick clean inside and out.
+• Clean and Empty Car: Remove all personal belongings and give the car a quick clean inside and out before taking photos or meeting buyers.

-• Good-Quality Photos: Take bright, clear pictures of your car from all sides, including the interior and close-ups of key parts.
+• Good-Quality Photos: Take bright, clear photos of your car from all sides, including interior shots and close-ups of key parts.

-• Fair Price Estimate: Review local listings of similar models to set a competitive and realistic asking price.
+• Fair Price Estimate: Review local listings for similar models to set a competitive, realistic asking price.

 • Preferred Contact Method: Decide whether you’ll share your phone number or prefer messages through the platform.

-Best Websites to Sell Your Used Car in Ontario
+Best Websites to Sell Your Car Online in Ontario

 This section discusses reputable platforms to sell your car without difficulty.
 In Ontario, many online platforms have emerged that make car selling easier than ever.
 Here’s where you can sell your car: